Q: I am trying to conceive (TTC) and taking phentermine. Could this be a problem?

 Phentermine has not been studied in any pregnant women or animals.
 There have been a few reports of lung problems and stillbirths possibly related to phentermine use during pregnancy.
 No increase in birth defects was found in women who took Fen-Phen (a medication made of phentermine and fenfluramine, which was taken off the market because of concerns that it caused heart problems).

-Some studies suggest an increased risk to the fetus if you lose weight in pregnancy, so in general, it’s not recommended to lose weight in pregnancy.
+Some studies suggest an increased risk to the fetus if you lose weight during pregnancy, so in general, it’s not recommended to lose weight if you are pregnant.
 If you took phentermine during pregnancy, you should talk to your doctor about what tests can be done to determine if the fetus has physical birth defects.